 Want more weapon advantages, plus some tech abilities?
 Then this is a great class to suit your needs.
 I am currently using this class in my game, and I can tell you it’s great for taking down enemies, especially if you love using the sniper rifle to aid you in combat.
 Not only that but there are also stealth elements, you can even turn invisible for a couple seconds to flee and line up a good shot.

-Weapons: Submachine Gun, Heavy Pistol, Sniper Rifle, Disruptor Ammor, Cryo
+Weapons: Submachine Gun, Heavy Pistol, Sniper Rifle, Disruptor Ammo, Cryo

 Powers: Tactical Cloak, AI Hacking, Incinerate.